juxor/afaq/markdown/secJ4.md

 cent of the labour force) and by another 50 per cent since then (from 5.3 per cent of the labour force in 1980 to 8.0 per cent in 1994)."_ Job insecurity has increased with, for example, the USA, having the worse job insecurity since the depression of the 1930s.
-[Takis Fotopoulos, **Towards and Inclusive Democracy**, p.
+[Takis Fotopoulos, **Towards an Inclusive Democracy**, p.
 35 and p.
-141] In addition, the world economy have become far less stable with regular financial crises sweeping the world of de-regulated capitalism every few years or so.
+141] In addition, the world economy has become far less stable with regular financial crises sweeping the world of de-regulated capitalism every few years or so.